 24 hours in ZAGREB

-You know like in all my 24 hours in….-posts I’ve written that there is so much more to see and one day is not enough?
-Well, when it comes to Zagreb, I don’t.
+You know, as I’ve written in all my 24-hour posts, there’s so much more to see, and one day isn’t enough?
+Well, when it comes to Zagreb, I wouldn’t necessarily say that.

-I’d argue that if you’re not in Zagreb for a conference, convention, or exhibition, a day is enough to cover the most important attractions, do some shopping, and have a meal of Zagorski Štrukli, dough – baked or boiled, sweet or salty – or Ćevapi, a type of traditional kebab.
+I’d argue that if you’re not in Zagreb for a conference, convention, or exhibition, a day is enough to cover the most important attractions, do some shopping, and have a meal of Zagorski Štrukli or Ćevapi.

 Street leading to St. Mark's church in Zagreb, landmark to be visited during 24 hours in Zagreb